mpeeples2008/ArchNetSci/_book/05-visualization.md

 ```

-Here is a live demo of the Nodetrix Application in use with the Cibola technological similarity data.
-To see a full screen version of this tool in action [click here](https://mattpeeples.net/nodetrix/).
+To see a live demo of the Nodetrix Application in use with the Cibola technological similarity data [click here](https://mattpeeples.net/nodetrix/).

-<iframe src="https://mattpeeples.net/nodetrix/" width="672" height="600px" data-external="1"></iframe>

 ### Figure 6.21: The Filmstrip Approach {- #Figure_6_21}